Deploying a .NET Remote Client Object

 - Copy task_name.dll and Remotetask_nameClient.config from

 to your development or client computer.

-Remote<project_name>Client.config to point to the IIS server where the remote object is hosted and where the ScreenConnectorProxy service was installed.
-For example:
+- Edit the following line in Remotetask_nameClient.config to point to the IIS server where the remote object is hosted and where the IMSConnectorProxy service was installed:

 - In Visual Studio .NET, add a .NET reference to task_name.dll and write your client application against the task_name API.

 The client application should call RemotingConfiguration.Configure ( ) with the modified Remotetask_nameClient.config file as an argument.
 This will tell the remoting framework that the task_name API is running remotely on the IIS server.